 Mutual fund investment can be an intimidating decision.
 There are usually so many questions you need to ask and answer!
 Which type of fund is best for me?
 Is this fund more profitable than the other one?
 How do I track and measure my returns periodically?
 And many more.
 Amongst these, one of the most frequently asked questions is ‘what are open-ended funds’?
-Which is why, in this article, we shall discuss everything you need to know about open-ended mutual funds – types, benefits, top investment options, etc.
+This is why, in this article, we shall discuss everything you need to know about open-ended mutual funds – types, benefits, top investment options, etc.

 What are Open-Ended Funds?

 Open-ended mutual funds are essentially an unlimited pool of shares that are created every time a share is purchased and pulled out of circulation every time that it is sold.
 The value of an open-ended fund changes from day to day and the Net Asset Value is determined on the stability of the fund’s core securities.

 Like any other mutual fund, open-ended funds have a diversified portfolio, creating a collection of stocks and bonds that make up the fund.
 However, the advantage of open-ended funds is that they are easily accessible for investment due to a lower monetary entry-barrier.
 This makes them a popular choice for investment.
 Open-ended funds do not have a lock-in period; however, they do have substantial exit loads if the investor decides to withdraw the money before one year.

 Open-ended funds are available in all the different mutual fund categories – equity, debt, hybrid, etc. The equity mutual funds are further divided into small-cap, mid-cap, large-cap, multi-cap funds, and more.
 There is an extensive variety of plans and fund schemes that allows investors to select the best option available, based on their financial capabilities.

 The major types of open-ended equity mutual funds are as follows: